EndPointCorp/end-point-blog/2020/06/24/magento-2-creating-a-custom-theme.html.md

 #### Creating theme.xml

-The next step is to create our theme information file, where we will specify the theme name and Parent theme.
+The next step is to create our theme information file, where we will specify the theme name and parent theme.
 So our `app/design/frontend/EndPoint/MyTheme/theme.xml` file should have the following content:

 ```xml
 <?xml version="1.0"?>